asminpaudel141/java-100program/README.md

 # 80.Write a Java program to implement polymorphism.
 # 81.Write a Java program to implement polymorphism.
 # 82.Write a Java program to implement polymorphism.
+# 83.Write a Java program to implement polymorphism.